-My research interests focus on pharmacotherapy for pain, itch, and substance use disorder.
-By using non-human primate models with translational impact, we investigate the functional profiles of novel compounds as compared to clinically used drugs to facilitate development of medications.
+My research interests focus on pharmacotherapy for pain, itch, and substance use disorders.
+By using non-human primate models with translational impact, I investigate the functional profiles of novel compounds as compared to clinically used drugs to facilitate development of medications.
 These pharmacological studies aim to elucidate and validate the therapeutic potentials of novel targets by integrating multiple outcome measures in awake, behaving primates.

 Educational Program Involvement

 Program Research Interest: Drug and Alcohol Abuse, Cardiovascular Physiology and Hypertension, Regenerative Medicine, Neuro- and Behavioral Pharmacology, Cancer Therapeutics Endocrinology, Diabetes, and Metabolism Lifespan Physiology.

 Program Research Interest: Addiction and Substance Abuse, Behavioral and Systems Neurobiology, Development and Plasticity, Molecular Neurobiology, Neurological Disease and Aging, Neuropharmacology, Sensory Neurobiology